SU-SWS/decanter/UPGRADE.md

 ### Build Tools

-Grunt has been mostly deprecated and removed in this early version with webpack and a few npm scripts replacing most of the build work.
-You will want to change whatever integrations you are using with the grunt tool over to webpack.
+Grunt has been mostly deprecated in 5.0.0.
+Most of the build steps previously performed by grunt are now performed by npm scripts, several of which invoke webpack.
+You will want to migrate any integrations you have with grunt over to npm / webpack.

-- Webpack is now responsible for aggregating and compiling the SCSS and JS.
-Stop using grunt.
+[Webpack](https://webpack.js.org/concepts) is now the tool that processes the source SCSS and JS and generates the distribution CSS and JS files.
+[npm scripts](https://docs.npmjs.com/cli/run-script.html) are used to run webpack and other tools, e.g. `kss`, `eslint`. **Stop using grunt.**

+The following npm scripts are available:
+- `npm run build` generates the dev (non-minified) .css and .js for decanter and the styleguide.
+- `npm run dist` generates the production (minified) .css and .js for decanter and the styleguide.
+- `npm run watch` regenerates the dev (non-minified) .css and .js for decanter and the styleguide whenever the source files change.
-- `npm run styleguide` is now responsible for building the styleguide.
-Stop using grunt.
+- `npm run styleguide` builds the styleguide.
+- `npm run eslint` and `npm run sasslint` lint the code.
+- `npm run start` opens a tab in your default browser and loads the styleguide on port `9000`.
-- `npm run eslint|sasslint` is now responsible for linting the code.
-Stop using grunt.
+- `npm run dev` is a shortcut that runs the `build`, `styleguide`, `watch` and `start` scripts.

 ### Assets

 Image and other file assets are now managed through webpack builds and in order to simplify your experience we have gone to great lengths to ensure that all references to files (images/fonts/etc) are now either encoded directly into the generated CSS or fetched from a remote CDN.
-If you had a build too that was moving the assets previously you can stop that.
+If you had a build tool that was moving the assets previously you can stop that.

 Upgrade from version 3.1.0 to 4.0.0